Interface IDFA<InsnType extends IInstruction>

 Boolean isVarReachingFromTo(int varid, IBasicBlock<InsnType> b0, int i0, IBasicBlock<InsnType> b1, int i1)

-Determine if a variable used by the start instruction reaches the final instruction with the same value.
-This method provides a must-reach result: if a multiple paths exist from start to end, where the variable reaches the end via some paths, but not on others (it is overwritten), the method returns false.
+- This method provides a must-reach result: if a multiple paths exist from source to sink, where the variable reaches the sink via some paths, but not on others (it is overwritten), the method returns false.

 Parameters: